syncfusion-content/javascript-docs/js/Currency/Getting-Started.md

                 value: 35, // sets value in the numeric
                 minValue: 1, // sets min value for range
-                maxValue: 10000, // sets max value for range enableStrictMode:true // sets strict mode to True will set the value });
+                maxValue: 10000, // sets max value for range });
               // simple Percentage creation
               $("#servTax").ejPercentageTextbox({